DAKSHPATEL04/-Image-Slider-with-HTML-CSS-and-JavaScript/README.md

 4. Add Your Images: Replace the placeholder images in the images folder with your own images to showcase your content.
 5. Integrate into Your Website: Copy and paste the HTML, CSS, and JavaScript code into your website or web application to integrate the image slider seamlessly.

-# Demo:

-A live demo of the image slider can be accessed at [Demo Link].